 We need more research to establish the role of ovarian suppression during chemotherapy to preserve fertility.

 Your specialist team should discuss what treatment they recommend for you and why.

 Ovarian suppression can be achieved by:

 Your specialist team should help you decide which is best for you.
-Ovarian suppression using hormone therapy is the only form of ovarian suppression that may not be permanent.
-This may be something to consider when making your decision especially if you want to have children.
+Using hormone therapy is the only way of achieving ovarian suppression that may not be permanent.
+This may be something to consider when making your decision, especially if you want to have children.